-Anyone, or anything, that reproduces sexually is constantly thinking to itself “Who am I gonna mate with?”
-We spend a lot of time thinking about mate choice because passing on your genes early and often is how you win at being alive.
-From an evolutionary standpoint, it’s the most important thing you will ever do, if you do it.
-And due to its extreme importance, it’s also very complicated, you may have noticed.
+Anyone or anything that reproduces sexually keeps thinking, “Who am I going to mate with?”
+We spend a lot of time thinking about choosing a partner because passing on your genes early on, and how you win at being alive.
+From an evolutionary point of view, this is the most important thing you will ever do if you do it.
+And because it’s very important, it’s also very complicated, as you may be aware.

-Our general understanding of it comes from Charles Darwin who proposed that some individuals get more action than others because of sexual selection.
+Our general understanding of this comes from Charles Darwin, who suggested that some people get more action than others because of sexual selection.
 One sex of a species always prefers a partner with a certain trait, so that individuals with those trait are more likely to pass on their genes and distribute their genes and traits throughout the population.
-Like animals, humans have evolved to like some traits more than others, and these preferences date back to a time when those traits gave an individual huge survival advantage.
-So in most cases, beauty is actually a language that conveys information about health and fertility.
+Like animals, humans have evolved to like some traits more than others, and these preferences stems back to a time when those traits gave individuals a tremendous survival advantage.
+In general, beauty is a language that conveys information about health and fertility.

-But if you’re thinking that it’s all about boobs and big muscles, think harder.
-You know what really turns us on?
+But if you think it’s all about big breasts and muscles, you’d better think harder.
+Do you know what really excites us?
 Bilateral symmetry.
-Humans are attracted to people whose bodies and faces look the same on both sides.
-Symmetrical imbalance can mean someone was exposed to some kind of stressor during early development that they weren’t tough enough to deal with.
+People are attracted to people whose bodies and faces look the same on both sides.
+Symmetrical imbalance means that a person is exposed to stress during early development.

-Similarly, a low waist-to-hip ratio drives both dude and lady humans wild.
-Where fat is deposited on a body is determined by sex hormones: testosterone in men and estrogen in women.
-Women who produce the ideal amount of estrogen generally have waists that are about 70% the width of their hips.
-Same goes for men and testosterone.
-People with this ideal ratio are often less susceptible to cardiovascular disorders, cancer, diabetes, and women in this range also have less difficulty conceiving and giving birth.
+Likewise, a low waist-to-hip ratio drives men and women wild.
+Sex hormones determine where fat is stored in the body: testosterone in men and estrogen in women.
+Women who produce the ideal amount of estrogen typically have a waist about 70% of the width of their hips.
+The same is true for men and testosterone.
+People with this ideal ratio are often less susceptible to cardiovascular disease, cancer, diabetes, and women in the same area have less difficulty conceiving and bearing children.

-Now you might be wondering why will a nice, symmetical guy with an ideal waist-hip ratio make you feel kind of meh, but he’s got your friend driving by his house three times a day?
-Well, one reason could be in our genes.
-Everybody gives off subtle chemical signals called pheromones which gives potential mates a clue to our genetic profiles.
-Crazy, right?
-Studies have shown that men and women are generally attracted to pheromones of individuals that are genetically similar to themselves, with one major exception.
-They prefer mates with a different kind of immune system gene called Major Histocompatibility Complex, or MHC.
-The combo of two variations of the MHC gene helps a couple’s offspring fight off disease better and our pheromones basically tell mates which version of that gene we have.
-But even after you account for pheromones and symmetry and ratios, it’s complicated.
-And people don’t make rational decisions, so really don’t bother with those hair plugs or that boob job.
-It’s complicated.
-And yet so awesome.
+Now you may be wondering why a nice, symmetrical person with the perfect waist-to-hip ratio makes you feel like a feather, why he or she your friend to drive to his or her house three times a day?
+One of the reasons could be in our genes.
+They all send out subtle chemical signals called pheromones.
+This provides a key potential partner of our genetic profile.
+Studies show that men and women are usually attracted to pheromones from people who are genetically similar, with one major exception.
+They prefer partners with a different type of immune system gene, the Major Histocompatibility Complex (MHC).
+The combination of the two variations of the MHC gene helps the offspring of the mate better fight disease, and our pheromones basically tell our partners which version of the gene we have.
+But even after taking pheromones, symmetry and ratio into account, it’s tricky.
+And people don’t make rational decisions, so don’t worry about the hair clogging or those boob jobs.
+It’s complicated but very good.